Tittaporn/DevMountain-Projects-By-Lee/README.md

 ![Screen Shot 2021-01-30 at 1 22 40 PM](https://user-images.githubusercontent.com/57606580/106366670-1ac37180-6303-11eb-922d-bffef0120ce5.png)

+## YikyYak
+The app for posting quotes and author name.
+The user can post give a vote for each quote.
+The data on the app will get saved on the cloudKit.
+When the app open we are also fetching data and sorted it by votes.
+This app is foundation of using CloudKit, CKRecord, Create, Fetch, Update and Delete Database in the CloudKit.

  ### @iOS App Development Bootcamp at Dev Mountain
 Over 13 demanding weeks in our iOS development bootcamp you’ll find out what it means to be an app developer.
 Using tools like Github and Xcode to collaborate, and languages like Objective-C and Swift to create, you’ll prepare for a career in tech.
 At the end of the course, students work with Software QA and UX Design students to create an app for Apple products.